KyberNetwork/developer-portal/faqs.md

   - `0xUSER1` reward amt = 1500 / 5000 * 10 = 3 ETH
   - `0xUSER2` reward amt = 2500 / 5000 * 10 = 5 ETH

+- We recommended that the `representative` for each pool member is verified to be the pool master's address.

 # Frequently Asked Questions (Pool Members)
 ### 1. Can a pool master or other pool members withdraw my KNC stake?
 No, you have sole control of your staked funds.
 However, your staking rewards are distributed to your pool master.